jhrv/kubeaware/README.md

 ## Acknowledgements

-This was heavily inspired by https://github.com/jonmosco/kube-ps1, and does currently just contain a subset of the features (by design)
+Heavily inspired by [kube-ps1](https://github.com/jonmosco/kube-ps1) by [jonmosco](https://github.com/jonmosco), and aims to contain only a subset of the features

 ## Contributors
 - [Frode Sundby](https://github.com/frodesundby)